intuition-dev/INTUITION/src/README.md

 ## Home Page

 Examples include an admin module, a watcher module,SPA, Blog, Website, CRUD, PWA, Electron,  Hybrid mobile apps, Cloud v2.0 via AWS|FireStore, RIOTjs and more.
-Primary focus is high development productivity (via "low code") and being easy to learn.
+Primary focus is high development productivity (via "low-code") and being easy to learn.
 But it is also fully flexibile to build any webapp in any directory tree structure you like an use any CSS/SASS framework you like.
 Metabake supports CSS classes in Markdown, plus, because it uses Pug - it can also do any HTML layout.
 But Metabake is not static only - it fully supports and has examples and docs for dynamic apps.

 [Metabake.net](http://www.metabake.net)